Validating pattern matches

 When you have completed validating pattern matches in a file, click Next File at the top of the page to create validations in the next file on the endpoint where patterns have been matched.

-When validations have been confirmed or rejected, values in the Unconfirmed hits and Confirmed hits columns on the Affected Files - <Computer Name> page for any rule where patterns have been matched and validated display in orange.
+When validations have been validated or invalidated, values in the No validation hits and Valid hits columns on the Affected Files - <Computer Name> page for any rule where patterns have been matched and validated display in orange.
 Orange indicates that the data is "stale"; meaning that new validation data exists.
 If a file is designated as stale, it is prioritized for rescanning.
 When no new validation data exists, the values display in black.

 - From the Reveal menu, click Validations.